aakashns/jshtml/README.md

 them.

-**NOTE:** `jshtml` does not support state, hooks, lifecycle methods and other such features for building dynamic UIs as its primary purpose is togenerate HTML strings.
+**NOTE:** `jshtml` does not support state, hooks, lifecycle methods and other such features for building dynamic UIs as its primary purpose is to generate HTML strings.

 ## Acknowledgement